PRocha0503/Planeacion-de-sistemas-de-software/SRS.md

 #### Managers (Car dealership manager)

 - Only dealership manager can preform the following actions: Add a salesman, Remove a salesman, Modify a salesman
+- Managers can add financing plans to cars.

 #### Salesman (Car dealership salesman)